 Iginio Massari is considered the grand master not only of the cake specialty, but of the art of confectionery in general.
 The Brescian has already won more than 300 national and international competitions of his guild with his sweet creations.

-With his Pasticceria Veneto, which he has been running since 1971, the now 79-year-old has only just achieved the highest honors again.
-In its edition “Pasticceri & Pasticcerie 2021”, the restaurant guide Gambero Rosso Massaris confectionery ennobled with “Three cakes in gold”.
+With his Pasticceria Veneto, which he has run since 1971, the now 79-year-old has only just achieved the highest honors again.
+In its “Pasticceri & Pasticcerie 2021” issue, Gambero Rosso honored Massari’s pastry shop with “Three cakes in gold”.

 Recipe for the Italian Christmas cake from Brescia